[Live Webinar] Multiplayer IaC: Solving State, People, and Process-Level IaC Challenges

 There are a lot of tools out there that can help you with testing your Terraform code.
 I will list some of them in the “Helper Tools” section below.

-11. Enable debug/troubleshooting
+11. Enable debugging and troubleshooting

 When issues arise, we have to be quick and effective in gathering all the necessary information to solve them.
 You might find it helpful to set the Terraform log level to debug in these cases.